Oxford is committed to diversity, equity and inclusion in our organization and the community.

 Hiring a property manager is a significant decision for any property owner.
 It means entrusting someone else with a major asset while also paying them a portion of the revenues.
 However, for property owners who succeed in finding the right partner, the benefits far outweigh any possible downsides.

-For one, Ann Arbor property managers take on many of the day-to-day burdens that can soak up an owner’s time and attention.
-The commercial property manager is responsible for maintaining and repairing properties, responding to tenant complaints, handling evictions and legal complaints and oftentimes finds new tenants
+Ann Arbor property managers take on many of the day-to-day burdens that can soak up an owner’s time and attention.
+The commercial property manager is responsible for maintaining and repairing properties, responding to tenant complaints, handling evictions and legal complaints and oftentimes finds new tenants.

 For all these services, hiring a property manager is a smart investment.
 Most importantly, with a commercial property manager on hand to handle the every-day details, the property owner has the freedom to make new acquisitions and expand their real estate holdings.
 However, when choosing a property manager, local expertise matters.
 A local commercial property manager understands the area and uses that knowledge when marketing properties to tenants, hiring contractors and responding to emergencies.